ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 ##### Instantiating the EVM

-In order to have an EVM instance that supports the BLOCKHASH opcode (which requires access to block history), you must instantiate both the `RPCStateManager` and the `RpcBlockChain` and use that when initalizing your EVM instance as below:
+In order to have an EVM instance that supports the BLOCKHASH opcode (which requires access to block history), you must instantiate both the `RPCStateManager` and the `RpcBlockChain` and use that when initializing your EVM instance as below:

 ```ts
 // ./examples/evm.ts